 Last safety feature in the forex market is that there is always the possibility to invest the other way.
 In brief, to short sell.

 Well, actually there is no such thing as shorting in the forex market.

-Let’s say you want to short eur/usd, so you’ll actually be buying dollar and paying euro.
-This is short for buying euro and selling usd.
+Let’s say you want to short Eur/USD, so you’ll actually be buying the dollar and paying euro.
+This is short for buying the euro and selling USD.
 Since it’s commodity versus commodity, you can always go the other way around.

 In the most advanced markets, short selling is available but in times of crisis, countries or the exchange management will limit the possibility of short selling.

 If you only trade with regulated brokers, do not leverage, and make your investments only on the main economics which offer stability, the forex market is the safest investment environment.
 The high liquidity provided for any order at any price, provides you with a huge advantage related to different financial markets like the stock or commodities exchange.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account